-HOW WE RAISE OUR BEEF Our steers are raised on our certified organic farm in the fertile Frederick Valley.
+HOW WE RAISE OUR BEEF Our cattle are raised on our certified organic farm in the fertile Frederick Valley.
+They are100% grass-fed.
 They are not fed any hormones, antibiotics, or animal by-products.
-The beef receive organic pasture, organic hay, water, and mineral salts mixed with sea kelp, but never grain.
+The beef receive organic pasture, organic hay and baleage, water, and mineral salts mixed with sea kelp.

 Since 1979, we have been committed to constant improvement of our soil and our organic farming methods.
 We have an 8 to 12 year rotation of crops, pasture, and animals.
 Each season we constantly rotate our animals to fresh organic pasture.
 Over the years we have conducted on-farm research with Federal, state, and non-profit agencies to refine our organic practices.
 We conduct research to improve our organic soil and crops and to breed and manage our herd so that it has maximum natural resistance to disease without the use of synthetic chemicals.
 We have also participated in a university study documenting the nutritional advantages of grass fed beef.